Clarification on Privilege Leave (PL) Under the Factories Act 1948

-(1) Every worker who has worked for a period of 240 days or more in a factory during a calendar year shall be allowed during the subsequent calendar year, leave with wages for a number of days calculated at the rate of-- (i) if an adult, one day for every twenty days of work performed by him during the previous calendar year.
+(1) Every worker who has worked for a period of 240 days or more in a factory during a calendar year shall be allowed during the subsequent calendar year, leave with wages for a number of days calculated at the rate of— (i) if an adult, one day for every twenty days of work performed by him during the previous calendar year.

-I am asking specifically for a pharmaceutical company in India, where there are both factories covered under the Factories Act which have both workers (very few) and executives (large) and Offices covered under the Shops and Establishment Act.
+I am asking specifically for a pharmaceutical company in India, where there are both factories covered under the Factories Act, which have both workers (very few) and executives (large), and offices covered under the Shops and Establishment Act.
 Are there any hard and fast rules about when the leave will accrue to the employee and when he can enjoy it?
 For example, if an employee (not a worker strictly as per the Factories Act, but staff, executives, managers, etc.) works from Jan 15 to March 15, and for the period worked, he is eligible for the proportionate amount of leave for that quarter, can the employee avail (enjoy) the proportionate PL accrued in April or any time during the current year, or does the employee only avail (enjoy) the earned leave after the completion of the current calendar year 2015?
 If he is allowed to avail it in April itself, does that pose any problem under any law?

-My question arises because we now have technology and ERP systems in place that allow leave accrual, balance, and other data, etc., to be auto-calculated and credited based on system-defined rules, unlike the years before technology when manual register-based systems made it impossible.
+My question arises because we now have technology and ERP systems in place that allow leave accrual, balance, and other data to be auto-calculated and credited based on system-defined rules, unlike the years before technology when manual register-based systems made it impossible.
 I have seen companies that allow credit PL on a quarterly or 6-monthly system as they earn it, and the employee is allowed to avail it as it gets credited into his leave account.
 Is there anything wrong with that practice?
 What is the norm followed here by others?
 Please enlighten with your inputs.

 Thanks,